CRRC: Merger

 In late 2014, CNR Group and CSR Group agreed to merge, subject to approval by the Chinese state.
-Under the agreement, CNR Group would formally acquire CSR Group (but CSR Corporation Limited would acquire China CNR Corporation Limited), and the combined business would be renamed CRRC Group and CRRC Corporation Limited respectively.
+Under the agreement, CNR Group would formally acquire CSR Group (but CSR Corporation Limited would acquire China CNR Corporation Limited).
+The combined business would be renamed CRRC Group and CRRC Corporation Limited respectively (CRRC stands for China Railway Rolling Stock Corporation).
 The rationales given for the merger were increased efficiency, and the ability to better compete internationally.